impredicative/irc-rss-feed-bot/README.md

 Note that per-feed deduplication is implicitly specific to its channel.
 * **`group`**: If a string, this delays queueing a feed that has just been read until all other feeds having the same group are also read.
 This allows multiple feeds to be posted in succession except if interrupted by conversation.
+To explicitly specify the absence of a group when using a YAML reference, the value can be specified as `null`.
 * **`https`**: If `true`, links that start with `http://` are changed to start with `https://` instead.
 Its default value is `false`.
 * **`new`**: This indicates up to how many entries of a new feed to post.